kaygun/2022-Fall-381E/README.md

 ## Homeworks

 For the homeworks, you are going to need to open a [GitHub](https://github.com) account and create a repository for this class.
 I am going to pull your howeworks and final project from your GitHub repositories at 11:59PM of each deadline date.
-You must send the link for the repository to my e-mail address with the subject ``MAT381E GitHub Link'' by Feb 28.
-The message should contain your full name, student number and the github link.
+You must open a private github repository and share it with atabey_kaygun@hotmail.com.
 If you do not follow these instructions, I will deduct upto 15 points from your final grade.
 I am going to post the homework assignments on the [course github page](https://github.com/kaygun/2022-Fall-381E), you'll need to fill in the answers and post it on your own github account by the deadline.

 ## Final Project